2025–26 Women's Super League 2: Teams

-Twelve teams compete in the WSL2 for the 2025–26 season, an increase of one from the previous season,.
+Twelve teams competed in the WSL2 for the 2025–26 season, an increase of one from the previous season.

 London City Lionesses were promoted to the Women's Super League as 2024–25 Women's Championship winners.
-They are replaced by Crystal Palace who returned to the division following relegation from the Women's Super League after one season.
+They were replaced by Crystal Palace who returned to the division following relegation from the Women's Super League after one season.

 Nottingham Forest, winners of the 2024–25 FA Women's National League North, and Ipswich Town, winners of the 2024–25 FA Women's National League South were both promoted.
-Both clubs are making their WSL2 debuts.
+Both clubs made their WSL2 debuts.

 On 20 May 2025, it was announced Blackburn Rovers had withdrawn from the WSL2 due to the club owner's unwillingness to meet league requirements on facilities, player welfare and staffing.
-They will re-enter at the fourth tier (Division One North).
+They re-entered at the fourth tier (Division One North).
 Sheffield United who were set to be relegated to the FA Women's National League after spending seven seasons in the Championship were reprieved from relegation.